uber/base-design-docs/README.md

 ### Rendering a Frame

 You might wonder how we render a Frame as a webpage.
-For now, we just ask the Figma API for a PDF of the Frame at build-time.
+For now, we just ask the Figma API for a PNG of the Frame at build-time.
 We receive a link from the API, which we simply embed on the page.

 We've also done some prototyping where we render the Frame as HTML & CSS (through React).
 The main benefit is that the pages are indexable— which is useful for SEO and cross-page search.
 It would also be interesting if the webpages could be made responsive.